MarsDogeToken/MarsDoge/README.md

 ✓ Contract address: 0xd76f84a1D7B9628280f9e9C6910866CECDc7f3A5

-✓ After Presale Contract Owner: 0x840c78255069f95920cCcCe0578ACE7F64dcfb56 (Timelock)
+✓ Contract Owner: 0x840c78255069f95920cCcCe0578ACE7F64dcfb56 (Timelock)

-✓ After Presale Timelock Proposer: 0x87AB786FAc232806b3b58d7d003850E525c8a7E0 (Multi-Sig)
+✓ Timelock Proposer: 0x87AB786FAc232806b3b58d7d003850E525c8a7E0 (Multi-Sig)

-✅ Why is MarsDoge so special?
+✅ Why MarsDoge is so special?

-✓ The ownership of the MarsDoge token contract will be transferred to a time-locked contract with 48-hour latency.
+✓ The ownership of the MarsDoge token contract has transferred to a time-locked contract with 48-hour latency.
 So, the holders will be aware of the privileged operations in advance, and they can take action accordingly.

-✓ The proposer role of the Timelock contract will be assigned to a Multi-Signature wallet with a 3/5 threshold, to prevent a single point of failure due to mishandling of the private key.
+✓ The proposer role of the Timelock contract has assigned to a Multi-Signature wallet with a 3/5 threshold, to prevent a single point of failure due to mishandling of the private key.

 ✓ To protect the LP tokens from being stolen, accessing LP tokens is restricted by assigning the contract itself as the receiver of LP tokens on adding Liquidity.

+✓ Initial Liquidity Providers Tokens locked forever on PinkLock.

 ✓ The limited token supply (225 million) will speed up the boosting of the MarsDoge price.

-✓ In order to minimize/break major whale actions, the after pre-sale maximum transaction amount will be limited to One million MarsDoge.
+✓ In order to minimize/break major whale actions, the maximum transaction amount limited to One million MarsDoge.

-✓ Initial liquidity will be locked forever on the PinkSale.

 ✅ Important Links